Hanna Pakarinen: 2008: Love in a Million Shades

 Following her highly successful Lovers album, Pakarinen took a break from the music industry in order to write material for her fourth studio album.
 In late 2008, Pakarien released "Make Believe" as the first single from her upcoming fourth studio album, Love In A Million Shades, the title of which was announced true her official Myspace.
 After almost two years since the appearance of her third album, Love In A Million Shades was released on 14 January 2009.
 Having taken a creative step away from the rock-image of her previous album Lovers, Love In A Million Shades debuted and peaked at number 7 on the Finnish albums chart, her first release to peak outside the top three.

 The second single, "Shout It Out Loud" however, peaked at number 2 on the singles chart, her highest position since her debut, "Love Is Like A Song".
 The album sold 7,000 copies and was the first album by Pakarinen not to be certified.
 However, her record label Sony BMG stated that the drop in sales was expected due to the growing digital age throughout the world, before going on to say they believed Pakarinen's career could easily last well over another decade.
 The title-track, "Love In A Million Shades" was also released as the second single in late February and was accompanied by a music video, her first since "Black Ice" over a year earlier.
 In mid-2009 Pakarinen completed her fourth national tour, supporting her fourth studio album.
 Unlike her previous tours however, the Love In A Million Shades Tour played small, intimate venues.

 2010–present: Paperimiehen tytär

-She recorded her first album in Finnish, which includes the singles "Paperimiehen tytär", "Miehet", and "Se yksi ainoa".
+In 2010, she recorded her first album in Finnish Paperimiehen Tytär, which includes the singles Paperimiehen Tytär, Miehet, and Se yksi ainoa.